giovannellilab/Geomosaic/docs/contributes/simplepackage.md

 ## Step 2: Create the module folder (if does not exists)
-In this case we are going to integrate a package that should belongs to a module related to the quality checks of the reads after the `pre_processing` step, so we create a module folder called `reads_qc`.
+In this case we are going to integrate a package that should belongs to a module related to the quality checks of the reads after the `pre_processing` step, so we create a module folder called `reads_qc` inside the `modules` folder (Figure below in [Step 4](#step-4-create-packages-snakefiles)).

 {: .important }
 This step is necessary only if the module folder does not exists.